 What happens after the fostering panel?

 The panel will speak to our agency decision maker about their recommendation, who will make the final decision on your approval.
-You'll be informed of the decision within 10 working days of your panel, however, we always aim to let you know as soon as possible.
+You'll be informed of the decision as soon as possible.

 If approved, you’ll sign a Foster Carer Agreement with Fosterplus, and we’ll set up a meeting with your supervising social worker who’ll help you prepare you for welcoming your first child.